jumaal/Udhamini_app/README.md

 Acknowledgements
 We give credit to:

-Our Technical Mentor Mr Gideon Maroko
+Technical Mentor Mr Enoch Maonga
 Contact
 Created by:
+Alfonse Juma